-The long-range shotgun mic is used mainly by professionals during productions or any big event.
+The long-range shotgun mic is used mainly by professionals during productions or any significant event.
 It is also called a boom operator.
-The biggest advantage of long shotgun mics is that it is a precision long-range shotgun mic which means it has a long-range.
+The most considerable advantage of long shotgun mics is that it is a precision long-range shotgun mic which means it has a long-range.
 The long shotgun accurately records the sound from a distance because of its long and narrow patterns.

 Medium Range Shotgun Microphone (6 ft.):

-This medium-range shotgun mic is mainly used in the TV and film industries for voice pickups.
+This medium-range shotgun mic is mainly used for voice pickups in the TV and film industries.
 Just like long shotgun mics, they also require XLR input and a phantom battery to operate.
 One of the best examples of this type is the medium-range shotgun mic 2017, which uses the directional pickup pattern.
 You can use these mics from a distance of 6 feet with minimal background noises.
 They are easy to use and work well for recording a podcast or a YouTube video.

 Short Range Shotgun Microphone (4 ft.)

-The short shotgun mics are smaller in size as compared to the other two types.
+The short shotgun mics are smaller compared to the other two types.
 But the length of these shotgun mics plays an essential part.
 These mics are easy to operate due to their size and are mostly mounted on top of the cameras.
 They use XLR input and a phantom battery to set off.
-However, they are less directional as compared to long shotgun mics and can range to 4 feet.
+However, they are less directional than long shotgun mics and can range to 4 feet.